 You also need 3 doses between 6 and 16 weeks of age.
 Puppies need a booster 1 year after you complete the initial series.
 You’ll also need a booster every 3 years.
 This virus can spread via coughs and sneezes.

-Government regulatory bodies have strict guidelines for vaccines.
 Manufacturers must prove that their vaccines are safe and effective before they release them on the market and make them usable for your dog.

 At What Age Do You Stop Vaccinating Your Dog?